 Students investigate trends in comprehensive sexuality education such as: cultural and religious attitudes, gender identity, homophobia, strategies for building support for gay, lesbian, bisexual and transgender youth, and building acceptance and involvement of diverse family structures.
-Assessments include a parent education project, skills-based sexuality lesson, examination of attitudes about teaching sexuality, and skills for supporting LGBT students.
-The course is aligned with MA PSTs and the Content Knowledge and Differentiation in Instruction components of the NBPTS.
+Social emotional learning is integrated throughout the course.
+Assessments include a parent education project, skills-based health/social emotional sexuality lesson, examination of attitudes about teaching sexuality, and skills for supporting LGBT students.
+The course is aligned with MA PSTs.

-EHE 704 Best Practices in the Physical Education Program - 3 credits
+EHE 704 Best Practices in Physical-Social Emotional Education - 3 credits

-A key to successful quality physical education programming is the implementation of best practices which include standards-based assessments, curriculum, and instruction.
+A key to successful quality physical/social emotional education programming is the implementation of best practices which include standards-based assessments, curriculum including social emotional learning, and instruction.
 Students use the National Standards for K-12 Physical Education and the Appropriate Instructional Practice Guidelines K-12, to identify and apply best practices.
 Assessments include class activities, a self-study, mini-lesson, literature review, and a standards-based unit.
-The course is aligned with MA PSTs and the Content Knowledge and Differentiation in Instruction components of the NBPTS.
+The course is aligned with MA PSTs.

-EHE 705 Promoting Wellness in a Media-Saturated Society - 3 credits
+EHE 705 Promoting Health-Social Emotional Wellness in Media-Saturated Society - 3 credits

-In this course, students analyze how media influences youth decisions regarding alcohol and other drugs, injury, violence, tobacco use, nutrition, physical activity, and risky sexual behaviors.
-Assessments include class activities, a literature review, investigative reporting, data analysis, a mini-lesson presentation, a reflective paper, and content and skill instruction that decreases these risk factors.
-The course is aligned with MA PSTs and the Content Knowledge and Differentiation in Instruction components of the NBPTS.
+Analyze how media influence youth decisions regarding alcohol and other drugs, injury, violence, tobacco use, nutrition, physical activity, and risky sexual behaviors.
+Learn to decrease these risk factors by implementing content and health/social emotional skills.
+Assessments include class activities, a literature review, investigative reporting, data analysis, a mini-lesson presentation, a reflective paper.
+The course is aligned with MA PSTs.

-EHE 706 Assessment in Physical Education - 3 credits
+EHE 706 Assessment in Physical-Social Emotional Education - 3 credits

-In well-designed standards-based assessment, students demonstrate what they know and are able to do.
-This course focuses on performance based assessment and assists professionals with gathering data from pre/post assessments, formative and summative assessments, and standards-based instruction to improve teaching and learning in physical education.
+Learn to gather data from pre/post assessments and use the ddata to inform performance based assessment and instruction.
+Candidates implement and interpret a variety of formative assessments and design standards-based instruction and summative performance assessments.
+These pedagogical practices contribute to the improvement of teaching and learning in physical/social emotional education.
 Assessments include a mini-lesson, power point, testing protocol, and a standards-based unit.
-The course is aligned with MA PSTs and the Content Knowledge and Differentiation in Instruction components of the NBPTS.
+The course is aligned with MA PSTs.